jillyan/talend-react-training/lessons/step5/readme.md

 So we added another 4 items in assets/servicelocator.json, so we have 6 items.

 - We can access [talend common components online samples](http://talend.surge.sh/components), and also [talend form online sample](http://talend.surge.sh/forms).
-- [Talend ui repository](https://github.com/Talend/ui) contains common comopnents, cmf, form and so on.
+- [Talend ui repository](https://github.com/Talend/ui) contains common components, cmf, form and so on.